EdenShtein/FlightSimulatorControl/README.md

 ### ClientHandler

-Imagine a situation in which the ```MySerialServer``` would also define the client-server call protocol.
+Imagine a situation in which the ```MySerialServer``` class would also define the client-server call protocol.
-In different projects, there may be a different conversations in a different format and with different expectations between the client and the server.
+In different projects, there might be different conversations in different formats and with different expectations between the client and the server.
-So we wouldn't be able to use this class in other projects.
+Therefore, we won't be able to use this class in other projects.

-Therefore, we need to separate the server mechanism implemented in MySerialServer from different forms of conversation with the client.
+To solve that issue, we had to separate the server mechanism implemented in ```MySerialServer``` from different forms of conversation with possible clients.
-We will create an interface called ```ClientHandler``` to determine the type of call with the client and its handling, which leads to only two Server classes that should be done MySerialServer and MyParallelServer, and each class can inject any desired implementation for ```ClientHandler```.
+For that reason we created an interface called ```ClientHandler``` to determine the type of call with the client and its handling.
+Now ```MySerialServer``` class can inject any desired implementation for ```ClientHandler```.

 For example, for every implementation of a ```Server``` we can inject a call of inversion of strings or solving equations.
-In the same way if tomorrow we would like to implement additional protocols then we will only need to add the an implementation of ```ClientHandler``` without changing or copying again the code of the various implementations to the ```Server```.
+In the same way, if one day we would like to implement additional protocols then we will only need to add the implementation of ```ClientHandler``` without changing or copying again the code of the various implementations to the ```Server```.

 In this method, we maintained both the **Single Responsibility** and **Open / Close** principles.